Zsofia-Radai/catalyst/README.md

 - Edit or delete an entire recurring series.
 - Mark sessions as completed.
 - Separate daytime and night sessions in the planner.
+- Sign in anonymously on app startup for demo-friendly persistence.
+- Seed demo habits and sessions for the current week.
+- Reset demo data from the sidebar.
 - View the 20 most recent completed sessions.
 - Filter analytics by week, month, year, or all time.
 - Filter analytics by active, archived, or all habits.